-Work package 1: Intelligent hypervideo analysis
+Work package 1: Intelligent media processing

-This WP will exploit state-of-the-art tools and extend them to allow for minimal human intervention at the authoring stage and maximum user experience at the viewing stage.
-It will offer the technologies to detect objects/regions of interest, track them over time, identify them using textual metadata and finally link them to e.g. another part of the same or other video or to external sources.
+This WP will exploit state-of-the-art tools and extend them to allow for minimal human intervention at the authoring stage and maximum user experience at the viewing stage of video sequences.
+It will offer the technologies to detect objects/regions of interest in a computationally efficient way with respect to both large scale datasets and timing, track them over time, identify them using textual metadata and finally link them to e.g. another part of the same or other video or to external sources.
 Overall, it addresses visual regions detection, objects and scene labeling, as well as large-scale matching and retrieval of visual information as a prerequisite for enabling association between regions detected in the stream or/and other form of information (e.g. text, web links etc.).
-Specifically, this WP will provide functionalities both to the media annotators of and to the end-users experiencing it.
-The human annotator will be provided with selected visual regions of interest (either spatial or spatiotemporal) so as to minimize the time for manual refinement and ease the labeling process.
-Based on similarity, instances of the annotated regions found in the same stream will be also labeled accordingly.
-The user will then be able to select the previously annotated regions, search for similar ones in the collection and receive higher level information about them (e.g. web abstracts).